 Jake Forgay Counseling

-Hello!
 My name is Jake Forgay and I have been a practicing therapist since 2024.
-I am an LMSW and graduate from the University of Georgia.
+I am an LMSW and a graduate of the University of Georgia.
 I specialize in OCD, Anxiety, and Trauma.
 I also have a range of experience working with grief, sudden life changes, relationship issues, depression, and eating concerns.

-My main goal is to develop a warm, trusting relationship and help my clients make sense of experiences that feel overwhelmingly shameful, confusing, isolating, paralyzing, or hopeless, and from this sense-making, create room for deeper feelings of self-compassion, forgiveness, humor, meaning, confidence and agency.
-My hope is that at the end of our work together, you can arrive to yourself and your life with a deeper sense of understanding and presence.
+My hope is that at the end of our work together, you can arrive at home to yourself and your life with a deeper sense of understanding and presence.

 Limitations and Scope of Practice